xitop/edzed/docs/new_sblocks.rst

 The goal is to set the internal state and the output.

-Let's recap the :ref:`initialization order <Initialization>` with links to corresponding sections added.
+Let's recap the :ref:`initialization order <Initialization rules>` with links to corresponding sections added.
 Each block defines only those steps that are appropriate to its functionality.

 1. from persistent data
      see: :class:`AddonPersistence` and :meth:`SBlock._restore_state`